EXPERT PROMPTING MASTERCLASS

 Choose one of these scenarios:

-Your task: Create a complete analytical scaffold (6-8 steps) that would force thorough, logical analysis of your chosen scenario.
+Your task: Create a complete analytical scaffold (6-8 steps) that would force thorough, logical analysis.

 Then test it with an AI and see the difference in output quality.